Skip to content

 2. protocol-recognized eligibility and audience-selection work

 The advertiser's desire to "send coupons to recent Luckin customers in Singapore" is not yet a full protocol event by itself.
-It becomes part of the SCP lifecycle only when the system admits a concrete authorized task with explicit targeting constraints.
+It becomes part of the SCP lifecycle only when the master node cluster admits a concrete authorized task with explicit targeting constraints.

 Protocol View